Cosmo-Tech/cosmotech-api/doc/Apis/RunnerApi.md

 Start a run with runner parameters

     Start a new simulation run using the runner&#39;s current configuration.
-Returns immediately with a run ID.
-The run executes asynchronously - use the run status endpoint to monitor progress.
+Returns the run Id.
+The run executes asynchronously - use the run status endpoint to monitor progress

 ### Parameters